 The taekwondo club meant a lot to me.
 It’s a community of driven people from young to old: a group of support that helped me overcome my anxiety problem.

-I joined the taekwondo club in third grade and continued for 4 whole years.
-During this span, I got 2nd place in a tournament for the club and helped mentor younger kids with the same problem as mine.
+I first joined the club in third grade and continued for 4 years.
+During this time, I got 2nd place in a club tournament and mentored younger kids with the same problem as mine.
 I would give them advice from my own experience on the road to getting 2nd place and help them develop their confidence.

 The biggest thing I received from this experience was confidence.
 I learnt that performing well earns me more claps and I would turn those cheers into confidence.